cloudfieldcz/shieldoo-mesh-docs/docs/pages/2_admin/01_getting_started.md

 ## Servers
 Servers in a Shieldoo Secure Network are devices to which users or other servers can connect.

-- __Attached Services__ are devices that run on the local network of a server (configured in Shieldoo) but on which Shieldoo cannot be installed (e.g. a printer).
-Shieldoo lets you directly connect to such services without connecting to their servers.
+- __Attached Services__ are located on devices that run on the local network of a server, but where Shieldoo cannot be installed (e.g. a printer).
+Shieldoo lets you directly connect to such services (a device port is mapped to a server port).

 To learn how to install servers and attached services in your Shieldoo Secure Network, see the [Servers](/servers/) chapter.